kyma-project/api-gateway/docs/user/tutorials/01-05-expose-workload-jwt.md

     EOF
     ```

+    To verify that the TLS Gateway is created, run:

+    ```bash
+    kubectl get secret -n test custom-tls-gateway
+    ```

 ### Create and Configure OpenID Connect Application
 You need an identity provider to issue JWTs.
 Creating an OpenID Connect application allows SAP Cloud Identity Services to act as your issuer and manage authentication for your workloads.